WDI-SEA/notes/00-config-deployment/deploy-rails/readme.md

 * Deploy a Rails app to a production server using Heroku

-Deploying a rails app (like all things in rails) is simple and magical.
+Deploying a Rails app (like all things in Rails) is simple and magical.

 ##Prepare for deployment